 We are always concerned about contractor safety during construction and compliance with OSHA requirements.
 More important is the safety around equipment for maintenance staff after the project is complete.
 We consider the close-in environment around equipment in our design to maximize personnel safety and equipment maintainability.
 We try to avoid designs requiring confined space entry for maintenance when possible.

-SEC is a member of the U.S. Green Building Council and has two LEED legacy accredited professionals on staff.
+SEC has two LEED legacy accredited professionals on staff.

 SEC offers enhanced construction administration for our design projects and standalone commissioning services by staff certified by ACG, ASHRAE, and the Building Commissioning Association.
 SEC owns test equipment to allow us to verify proper operation of the mechanical systems in support of our clients; partial list of test equipment and measuring devices: